 - 1. Reconnect all lines except the hose to the pump inlet port.
-Close all drain valves. - 2.
-Turn water heater by-pass valves to the by-pass position.
-See Shut off Valves explanation in this section. - Attach a length of hose to the pump inlet port.
+Close all drain valves. - Turn water heater by-pass valve to the by-pass position.
+See the location explanation on the next page of this section. - Attach a length of hose to the pump inlet port.
 This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 5.
 Open all water faucets. - 6.
 Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
 Work hand shower spray while holding down in tub. - 7.
-Shut off the pump and close all faucets. - 8.
-Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
+Shut off the pump and close all faucets. - Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.